RoyalIcing/RoyalIcing/2023/progressively-enhance-visible-ui.md

 ---
+date: 2023-11-09
 ---

-# Your visible UI should be a progressive enhancememt
+# Your visible UI should be a progressive enhancement

 So often making for the web as a sighted user I think of the visual experience first.